Design. Photograph. Edit. Create a keepsake.

 Yearbook: Publication Design Leadership

-In this third-year class, open to juniors and seniors, students build on everything they learned in the first two years and add to that the challenge of managing peers, leading the staff through a year-long trek to create our book.
-These publications veterans have the final say in the designs for pages and the book overall.
+In this third-year class students build on everything they learned in the first two years and add to that the challenge of managing peers, leading the staff through a year-long trek to create our book.
+These publications veterans make decisions for the designs for pages and the book overall.
 It is their responsibility to incorporate all that they have learned about design in their first two years in an aesthetically pleasing and very practical creation.